 Every year, Chinatown plays host to the capital's colourful Chinese New Year celebrations between mid-January and February – the dates vary from year to year according to the Chinese lunar calendar.

-Chinese New Year 2019 falls on 5 February, with the lively London celebrations taking place on 10 February.
+In 2022, Chinese New Year falls on 1 February, with the Chinese New Year London festivities taking place around that date.

 There are also plenty of other events in Chinatown throughout the year, including the following highlights: